Purchasing property in Spain generates both direct and indirect tax obligations.

 Later, regardless of the investor's tax status, there will be real or assumed income, either through renting or simply owning the property, which will be subject to direct taxation as capital gains or taxation on property income.

+Do you need to submit a Spanish tax return?
 At GD Global Mobility, we have specialist tax advisors who can clarify the tax-related impact of purchasing the property, and we can file all the associated taxes.
 Contact us.